art-w/gamelle/README.md

-Gamelle is a tiny 2D game library/engine, perfect for gamejams or as an excuse to learn OCaml!
+Gamelle is a tiny 2D game library/engine, perfect for gamejams or as a playground to learn OCaml!

 - **Automatic assets loading** for images, sounds and fonts.
 - **Hot code reload** on every file change for a quick feedback loop.